GET HELP NOW

-Cherokee County Shoplifting Penalties
+Cherokee and Cobb County Shoplifting Defense Attorneys

 Many teens and young adults may believe getting caught for shoplifting will not be a big deal.
 In reality, you face penalties that could include jail time and fines, even for a misdemeanor charge.
 Additionally, having a permanent criminal record impacts your future choices for college, housing, and employment.